 Diploma in Financial Strategy

-The first month after the program I was enjoying some “free time”, recovering from the 2018 juggle, from work, travelling and the school schedule, but I was also nostalgically remembering all the good experiences from the Diploma in Financial Strategy program.
-All the memories awakened, from the vibrant atmosphere of Oxford, my classmates from around the world that helped enrich the life and learning experience in Oxford and my gratitude to all the administrative support team and the Academic Director Ken Okamura, who positively interacted with all of us during each module.
+The first month after the program I was enjoying some “free time”, recovering from the 2018 juggle of work, travelling and the school schedule, but I was also nostalgically remembering all the good experiences from the Diploma in Financial Strategy program.
+All the memories awakened, from the vibrant atmosphere of Oxford, my classmates from around the world that helped enrich my life and learning experience in Oxford and my gratitude to all the administrative support team and the Academic Director Ken Okamura.

 I felt thrilled and honoured to be among such high-profile invitees.
 The Oxford Africa Conference is the leading interdisciplinary conference, it brings heads of states, policymakers, business leaders, academics, students, artists and professionals together.
 This years attendees included Ms. Arunma Oteh Academic Scholar, University of Oxford & Former Vice President and Treasurer of the World Bank Group, Dr. Kandeh Yumkella Former Director General of the United Nations Industrial Development Organization (UNIDO), Dr. Mo Ibrahim Founder and Chairman of the Mo Ibrahim Foundation, Kate O´Regan Former judge of the Constitutional Court of South Africa, Arthur Mutambara Former Deputy Prime Minister of Zimbabwe, just to name a few….